 Before adopting any dog, even a mutt, it’s important to do lots of breed research to see what kinds of traits will best fit your lifestyle.
 There are pups that tend to be mild-mannered, high-energy, couch potatoes, etc., and if their personalities fit yours, you’re less likely to deal with behavioral issues.

-No matter what triggers it, when it comes to aggressive behavior, it must be addressed, otherwise, someone is bound to get hurt eventually.
+No matter what triggers it in your canine family member, when it comes to aggressive behavior, it must be addressed, otherwise, someone is bound to get hurt eventually.
 As mentioned, it’s more complicated than learning how to stop a dog from biting, as that’s a symptom of the root cause.

 Trainers say that socialization is key, but if you’re wondering how to socialize an aggressive dog, the answer is with the guidance of a dog training professional.
-Unfortunately, this should not be attempted yourself, again, because a person or pet could get seriously injured.
+Unfortunately, this should not be attempted, again, because a person or pet could get seriously injured.

-The good news is that you can prevent aggression issues by socializing your pooch at a young age, if you get him as a puppy.
-Make sure he meets lots of different people and pets, and make sure he has positive experiences (if he gets traumatized, it could result in unwanted behavior down the road).
+The good news is that you can prevent aggression issues by socializing your pooch at a young age if you get him as a puppy.
+Make sure he meets lots of different people and pets.
+Provide your pet with as many positive experiences as possible.
+Keep in mind that if he goes through a traumatic event, it could result in unwanted or destructive behaviors down the road.

-Have friends come over to play with him and give him treats, and invite their well-behaved companions, too; then, your dog will learn that making new friends is really fun!
+Have friends come over to play with him and give him treats.
+You can invite their well-behaved companions, too.
+Your dog will learn that making new friends is really fun!

-“I think socialization is one of the most important behaviors to work on,” says Alan Baldwin of Legacy Dog Training LLC. “ A dog who is not socialized properly can exhibit a variety of issues to include aggression.
+“I think socialization is one of the most important behaviors to work on,” says Alan Baldwin of Legacy Dog Training LLC. “ A dog who is not socialized properly can exhibit a variety of issues including aggression.

-He continues, “When a dog is not socialized properly to people, [he] can become mistrustful of strangers.
-A dog who hasn't been properly socialized to other dogs can exhibit barrier aggression, where they snap, bark and growl at a fence and pace back and forth.”
+Alan adds that “when a dog is not socialized properly to people, [he] can become mistrustful of strangers.
+A dog who hasn't been properly socialized to other dogs can exhibit barrier aggression, where they snap, bark, and growl at a fence and pace back and forth.”